githwxi/ATS-Temptory/docgen/CodeBook/RECIPE/Doublets/README.md

 another word W2 that is one-step related to W1 forms another node NX1 that is a considered a neighbor of NX0.

-The third part of the code implements a graph-based search to see if a path exists between two given words.
+The third part of the code implements a graph-based search to check if a path exists between two given words.
 A template-based implementation for graph-based search is available in the library:

 ```ats